thahseen21/c-sharp-training/Day_29/BookStore/README.md

 c.
 Use services to store the logics
 d.
 Create custom directives if required
 e.
 Use a good CSS and styling for each component

+Try to include the image upload option and display it as a thumbnail  in the grid